psexton/missing-http/README.md

 MATLAB's support for HTTP calls leaves a lot to be desired. `urlread` and `urlwrite` had numerous shortcomings.
 You couldn't set arbitrary headers.
 You couldn't see response headers. _You couldn't even see the response code._

 More recent versions of MATLAB have addressed some of the issues.
 You can now specify a timeout, for instance.
 And 2014b's `webread` and `webwrite` are big improvements.
-But in typical Mathworks style, they managed to still F it up.
+But in typical MathWorks style, they managed to still F it up.

 For instance, `weboptions` allows you to set headers.
 (Finally!)
-But while setting a Content Type is easy, if you want to set a header that's less common, you have to use a more cumbersome form, because Mathworks is concerned you might hurt youself with this scary internet business.
+But while setting a Content Type is easy, if you want to set a header that's less common, you have to use a more cumbersome form, because MathWorks is concerned you might hurt youself with this scary internet business.
 Observe:
 ```
 data = webread(SOME_URL, weboptions('UserAgent', 'MyApp/1.0')); % works fine
 data = webread(SOME_URL, weboptions('Authentication', 'SECRETS'); % does not work